PPiirainen/KoodikarpatKnuckles/README.md

  example usage: https://gfycat.com/EsteemedConcreteBats
 code is offered "as is" This project is on hold until summer '19 if not otherwise stated.

+Works on two ESP32-Wrooms.
+Other one reads the fingers and transmittes the data via ESPNOW! link to other ESP32 that resieves the data and pushes it to serial.

 This was  the result of Koodikarpat.com 2018 - a technological   summer school project meant for teens from 15 to 17 years old.

 One of our projects was to design ,3D-print and play test new type controllers for VR.
 We manage to develop our own finger tracker in little over 2 weeks.